 The Committee may in its discretion award equity-based awards to our executive officers.
 Equity-based awards are intended to align the incentives of our executive officers with the long-term stock performance of the Company and to promote long-term retention of key members of our management.
 The amount of equity based compensation that has been historically granted to our executive officers has generally been designed to fit within the Morgan Stanley compensation structure, as an important component of total reward.
 Awards in respect of services provided in fiscal 2006 were granted at the beginning of fiscal 2007, as further described in the "Grants Under Morgan Stanley Plans" section of the "Grants of Plan-Based Awards Table" herein.
 The award amounts of such awards took into account the compensation levels of the executive officers.
-For fiscal 2007 awards, in lieu of annual grants we granted founders grants in connection with our initial public offering, as further described below in this Proxy Statement and in the "Grants Under MSCI Plans" section of the "Grants of Plan-Based Awards, which the Company is in the process of reviewing and determining, and which we expect will take into account the executive officers' level of responsibility within the Company and individual and Company performance.
+For fiscal 2007 awards, in lieu of annual grants we granted founders grants in connection with our initial public offering, as further described below in this Proxy Statement and in the "Grants Under MSCI Plans" section of the "Grants of Plan-Based Awards Table" herein.
+Going forward, we are in the process of formulating our own criteria for equity awards, which the Company is in the process of reviewing and determining, and which we expect will take into account the executive officers' level of responsibility within the Company and individual and Company performance.

 Named executive officers were granted equity awards under Morgan Stanley plans in the first month of fiscal 2007 in light of performance during fiscal 2006, and further detail on these awards is disclosed in the "Summary Compensation Table" and the "Grants of Plan-Based Awards Table" herein.
 These Morgan Stanley awards were made prior to our becoming a public company and establishing our own Compensation Committee.
 Historically, for fiscal years prior to 2007, the annual bonus that our executive officers received included both a cash component and an equity component.
 With respect to the equity component, the Company historically has made annual grants of stock options and/or restricted stock units to its executive officers under various Morgan Stanley equity plans.
-The ratio of equity awards to cash awards for each executive officer was determined historically on a formulaic basis, pursuant to which the higher an executive officer's above-base salary exceeded specified amounts, the higher the proportion of equity awards he would receive in relation to cash awards.
+The ratio of equity awards to cash awards for each executive officer's above-base salary exceeded specified amounts, the higher the proportion of equity awards he would receive in relation to cash awards.
 We no longer expect Morgan Stanley to grant awards to our executive officers under any Morgan Stanley equity plan.

 In 2007, in connection with our initial public offering, we adopted the MSCI Inc. 2007 Equity Incentive Compensation Plan, under which we are authorized to issue stock options, restricted stock, restricted stock units, stock appreciation rights, performance awards and other equity-based and cash awards.
 In order to reflect the contributions of our executive officers to the completion of the Company's successful initial public offering, the Morgan Stanley Compensation, Management Development and Succession Committee and our Board approved a one-time founders grant award of restricted stock units and stock options to executive officers and other Company employees on November 14, 2007, the pricing date of the offering.
-These founders grants were one-time, extraordinary awards that are not expected to be granted in future years.
-The founders grants were granted in lieu of annual end-of-year equity awards traditionally made under Morgan Stanley equity plans.
+These founders grants were granted in lieu of annual end-of-year equity awards traditionally made under Morgan Stanley equity plans.
 They were intended to reward not only individual and business performance during the fiscal year and in the past, but also the hard work and dedication that our executive officers demonstrated in effecting a successful initial public offering during the year.
 They were also intended to aid in the retention of our executive officers.